-Ungated content, on the other hand, does not require the visitor to provide any information and is used to increase visibility, improve SEO, and build trust.
+Ungated content, on the other hand, does not require the visitor to provide any information and is used to increase visibility, improve SaaS SEO Strategy, and build trust.
 Ungated content can take many forms, including blog posts, YouTube videos, and infographics.

 Achieving success with gated content can be tricky.
 Hiding content behind a form that is too detailed or too long, can cause users to decide that your content is not worth the effort.
 That said, too easy a form can result in fake emails, irrelevant leads, or deterred prospects.

 The New Generation of Lead Magnets

 In the past, click-baity ebook and whitepaper titles might have worked, but in today’s content-saturated world, they are no longer effective in generating qualified leads.